FAQ

 Q: What is the deadline for accepting my federal loans?

 A: The deadline for accepting federal loans in any given semester is generally about two weeks before the end of that semester.
-Tuition and fee billing due dates are prior to the due dates to accept loans.
+The specific deadlines can be found on the SFAS Calendar.

 Q: Can I still receive loans even if I originally declined them?